-The European Tuberculosis Surveillance Network consists of TB surveillance experts from all 53 countries belonging to the World Health Organization’s European Region, including 31 EU/EEA Member States.
-Under the joint coordination of ECDC and the World Health Organization’s Regional Office for Europe, the network collects, validates, analyses and disseminates European TB surveillance data.
-The purpose of the network is to identify the epidemiological patterns of TB in the Region and monitor progress towards TB elimination, with key surveillance and monitoring findings published in an annual report.
+The European Tuberculosis Surveillance Network consists of tuberculosis (TB) surveillance experts from all 53 countries belonging to the World Health Organization’s European Region and Liechtenstein, including all 31 European Union and European Economic Area (EU/EEA) Member States.
+Under the joint coordination of ECDC and the World Health Organization (WHO) Regional Office for Europe, the network collects, validates, analyses and disseminates European TB surveillance data.
+The purpose of the network is to identify epidemiological patterns of TB in the region and monitor progress towards TB elimination, with key surveillance and monitoring findings published in an annual report.
 In addition, the network aims to further strengthen TB surveillance in Europe.

 The network holds TB surveillance meetings to discuss operational aspects, interpret data and identify areas for improvement.
 Meetings enable network members to learn about changes in the common metadata and case definition and share good reporting practices to improve data quality and comparability.

 More on the topic

 Tuberculosis (TB) is a serious infectious disease that can be fatal.
 It most commonly affects the lungs.Read more